Chijioke-Nwabasili/Chijioke-Nwabasili/README.md

 ## About Me:

 My name is Chijioke Nwabasili.
 I'm an aspiring Front-end Web Developer with a strong passion for creating beautiful and functional web experiences.
 My journey into web development began with a curiosity about how websites work and a desire to bring my creative ideas to life.
+I also do enjoy listening to Music in my relaxation time.

 I'm currently learning HTML, CSS and JavaScript through structured/guided learning resources and project-based challenges.
 My goal is to continuously improve my skills and eventually contribute to professional projects that make a difference.